Proclus: Commentary on Euclid's Elements

 Proclus, the scholiast to Euclid, knew Eudemus of Rhodes' History of Geometry well, and gave a short sketch of the early history of geometry, which appeared to be founded on the older, lost book of Eudemus.
 The passage has been referred to as "the Eudemian summary", and determines some approximate dates, which otherwise might have remained unknown.
 The influential commentary on the first book of Euclid's Elements is one of the most valuable sources regarding the history of ancient mathematics, and its Platonic account of the status of mathematical objects was influential.

 In this work, Proclus also listed the first mathematicians associated with Plato: a mature set of mathematicians (Leodamas of Thasos, Archytas of Taras, and Theaetetus), a second set of younger mathematicians (Neoclides, Eudoxus of Cnidus), and a third yet younger set (Amyntas, Menaechmus and his brother Dinostratus, Theudius of Magnesia, Hermotimus of Colophon and Philip of Opus).
 Some of these mathematicians were influential in arranging the Elements that Euclid later published.

 Theology of Plato

 Proclus authored a theology of Plato, which is text concerned with the divine hierarchies and their complex ramifications.

 Others

 A commentary on the Works and Days of Hesiod (incomplete); some scholia on Homer.

+A short treatise – apparently an extract – has been preserved in two manuscripts, entitled Περὶ τῆς καθ’ Ἕλληνας ἱερατικῆς τέχνης, that is to say, On the hieratic art according to the Greeks.